Hello 안녕, I know it’s been a long time since I wrote a blog post.

 In the series, Seon Mi thought she found a love bell.
 When it rings, it means you found your match made from heaven.

 Growing up, we are all used to the idea of having a happy ending with the right one.
-However, in this series, they show us a couple who learned to love each other unconditionally, who is not a match made in heaven or someone less compatible.
+However, in this series, they show us a couple who learned to love each other unconditionally, who is not a match made in heaven.

 So instead I emphasized that to have a long lasting relationship, it needs a foundation of friendship, commitment, and transparency or open communication.